AljoschaMeyer/hacky-art/README.md

 # Hacky-Art

-At some point, this might evolve into an ssb client.
+I think this counts as an ssb client by now.

 Usage: